pixelib/Meteor/README.md

 <img src=".github/assets/flow.png" />
 </p>

-> *Note that this diagram ommits certain parts, like scheduling/threading and abstracted serailization layers to make it more readable.*
+> *Note that this diagram omits certain parts, like scheduling/threading and abstracted serialization layers to make it more readable.*

 # Installation
 Meteor comes by default with a local loopback transport.